create3000/x_ite/docs/_posts/components/VolumeRendering/IsoSurfaceVolumeData.md

 Whether or not renderable content within this node is visually displayed.

-#### Hint
+#### Hints

-- The visible field has no effect on animation behaviors, event passing or other non-visual characteristics.
+- The *visible* field has no effect on animation behaviors, event passing or other non-visual characteristics.
-- Content must be visible to be collidable and to be pickable.
+- Content must be *visible* to be collidable and to be pickable.

 ### SFBool [in, out] **bboxDisplay** FALSE